 Chaps were originally designed for purposes other than motorcycling.
 Cowboys don’t fall off their horses and slide on asphalt for hundreds of feet on their butts!
 Our Westerns (leather pants) with long leg zippers are easier to put on than chaps, are more versatile (can be worn with or without jeans beneath), have pockets and give you much better protection from both the elements (rain) and pavement.

-Our medium weight cowhide garments can take a few months of use as they soften up.
-Heavy weight cowhide can take considerably longer.
-However, goatskin feels like they are broken in the first time you put them on.
+Our medium weight cowhide garments can take a few months of use as they soften up; however, goatskin feels like they are broken in the first time you put them on.

 We use the “ounce” method of measuring, where the weight of the leather is figured in ounces per square foot.
-Our lightweight leather ranges from 2.5 to 2.75 oz.
-Medium weight starts at 2.75 and extends to about 3.5 oz.
-Heavy weight tends to be about 4 oz, give or take a half ounce.
-(For those more familiar with the metric system, our 3 oz medium weight cowhide is approximately 1.1 mm.)
+Our lightweight leather ranges from 2.5 to 3 oz.
+Medium weight starts at 3 and extends to about 3.5 oz.
+(For those more familiar with the metric system, our 3 oz medium weight cowhide is approximately 1.2 mm.)

 Our business philosophy is different than many other companies.
 We appreciate the modern conveniences of computers, copiers, fax machines and the internet, but we don’t want them to change the nature of our business.
 Ross Langlitz maintained a personal relationship with many of his customers.
 We endeavor to continue in the same tradition, and find that ordering online takes away that personal contact that we find so vital to our business.
 When we build your custom jacket, we want to be able to build it right, for the person that we know from a conversation… not just an ambiguous order from a computer screen.

 We offer military and cash discounts.
 Don’t forget to ask about it when placing your order.